Queens Park is a large estate built to the north-west side of Billericay.

 And so Queens Park was born, Moody Homes laid the first of many bricks towards building this popular residential community, now incorporating a shopping centre, doctors, primary school, church, retirement home and designated open spaces.

-I have two properties here and my Brother`s house is on the Park too, and neither of us have any plans to sell anytime soon, so if you are looking to buy in Billericay, then Queens Park is a place we can certainly recommend personally!
+I have two properties here, as does my Brother and neither of us have any plans to sell anytime soon, so if you are looking to buy in Billericay, then Queens Park is a place we can certainly recommend personally!